+The most amazing part of Joshua Tree is by far Keys View – an incredible peek into Coachella Valley where you can also physically see the San Andreas Fault.
 Another reason why Joshua Tree is awesome is the fact it’s small and can be done entirely in one or two days, complete with hikes and stopping at all of the major sites.
 As someone who works full time with limited vacation days, this is the perfect, manageable national park.
 Hannah at Universal Jetsetters

 Mammoth Cave National Park in Kentucky is an amazing experience that you won’t find anywhere else.
 The park has many things to do on the surface such as hiking, bike riding, horseback riding, river fishing, canoeing and kayaking, but the real fun is underground in the caves.
 The cave system is more than 400 miles long making it the longest in the world.